christophlehmann/imageoptimizer/README.md

 ## Debugging

-There is a report in the backend report module.
-When the binaries are not found try to adapt `$GLOBALS['TYPO3_CONF_VARS']['SYS']['binpath']`
+* Check the backend report module.
+When the binaries are not found try to adapt their bin path in the Extension Manager.

-There is a also a debugging option in the Extension Manager configuration.
+* Activate the debugging option in the Extension Manager.
+Full commands are then logged to the log module.